Security & Encryption

 • Async Processing: Encryption doesn’t block your application

-• Batch Support: Efficiently encrypt multiple logs
+• Batch Support: Efficiently encrypt multiple logs with the same session key

 Security Monitoring